What Can I Expect from Counseling?

 First, our professional support staff will speak with you over the phone to schedule your appointment and get your basic patient demographics, reason for your visit and financial or insurance information.
 Next, we will recommend one of our licensed professional counselors based on your individual needs and preferences or you may view the counselor’s detailed profiles online for additional information.
 We will ask you to provide basic information about the nature of your visit and who may be attending (self, spouse, parent intake).

 Cancellation & No-Show Policy: Please call with a full 24-hour notice if you need to cancel or reschedule your appointment for any reason.
 Your counselor has reserved your appointment time specifically for you and may have a waiting list for clients to be seen.
-While LWC understands things come up from time-to-time and we certainly want you to stay home if you are ill, a fee of $65.00 may be charged in order to compensate your counselor for their time.
-If you simply do not show up for your scheduled appointment the full cost of the session may be charged.
+While LWC understands things come up from time-to-time and we certainly want you to stay home if you are ill, a late cancel fee will be charged in order to compensate your counselor for their time.
+If you simply do not show up for your scheduled appointment the full cost of the session will be charged.

 Please login to the Client Portal with the invitation we sent you by email to complete the online registration process.
 If you did not receive the email for the Client Portal Invitation, please contact our office by phone (817) 238-0106 or email firstname.lastname@example.org.
 The online registration process is private and HIPPA secure.